whiskeysierra/knowledge/docs/practices/hand-roll-test-doubles.md

 > — [GeePaw Hill](https://www.geepawhill.org/2021/07/13/on-not-using-mocking-frameworks/), July 13th, 2021

 Mocking libraries[^1] are everywhere these days, promising easy test setup and readable code.
-But honestly, sometimes it's way better to just roll your own test doubles.
+But honestly, it's almost always way better to just roll your own test doubles.
 Especially if you care about clean, maintainable tests.
+The only real exception is during legacy migrations, and even then, mocking libraries should be considered a temporary crutch, not a long-term solution.
-Let's talk about why explicit code often beats the magic of mocking frameworks.
+Let's talk about why explicit code virtually always beats the magic of mocking frameworks.

 ## What are Test Doubles Anyway?